neurogenomics/EpiCompare/README.md

     and enrichment analysis) of peaks.
 Also includes peak enrichment around Transcription Start Site.

+*Notes*:

-N.B.
-All functional analyses performed by EpiCompare uses annotations for human genome hg19 or hg38. <br> N.B.
-Peaks located in blacklisted regions and non-standard chromosomes are removed from the files prior to analysis.
+-   All functional analyses performed by `EpiCompare` uses annotations for human genome hg19 or hg38. <br>
+-   Peaks located in blacklisted regions and non-standard chromosomes are removed from the files prior to analysis.

 # Installation